git-pull/tao-of-tmux/manuscript/10-scripting.md

 [tcsh](https://en.wikipedia.org/wiki/Tcsh).
 Hey, makes sense, since panes are pseudoterminals!

+When scripting tmux, the symbols help denote the type of object, but also serve as a way to target something deeply, like the pane, *directly*, without needing to know or specify the window or its session.

 Here are some examples of targets, assuming one session named `mysession` and a client at `/dev/ttys004`: